CONTENTS

 On analyzing the survey results, you come to know that the majority of respondents don't clearly understand the benefits of switching to the premium plan compared to the free trial version.
 With this insight, you can work with your team to better communicate the premium features and their associated benefits.

-Some actions you might take include:
+Some actions you might want to include, start by:

-• Creating product messaging to convey tracking performances, create custom plans, the time you exercise, plus integrations
+i.
+Creating product messaging to convey tracking performances, create custom plans, the time you exercise, plus integrations

-• Give early access to the premium feature for a day or two
+iii.
+Giving early access to the premium feature for a day or two

-• Featuring case studies of premium users whom they can relate to
+iv.
+Featuring case studies of premium users whom they can relate to

-• Developing case studies of users who have achieved their fitness goals using the premium version
+v.
+Developing case studies of users who have achieved their fitness goals using the premium version

 Once you implement this survey, wait for some time, and resurvey your users.
 With the above changes, you will find that the subscription rate has increased.